sumit1912/sumit1912/README.md

 - 👋 Hi, I’m Sumit Kumar.
 - 👀 I’m interested in coding, application development or I should say learning new stuffs in general.
 - 🌱 I’m currently learning Angular framework and Kubernetes.
-- 📫 You can contact me on sumitkr1912@gmail.com
+- 📫 You can contact me at sumitkr1912@gmail.com

 <!---
 sumit1912/sumit1912 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.